OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payment-consents.md

 * All elements in the Initiation payload that are specified by the PISP must not be changed via the ASPSP, as this is part of formal consent from the PSU.
 * If the ASPSP is able to establish a problem with payload or any contextual error during the API call, the ASPSP must reject the file-payment-consent request immediately.
-* If the ASPSP establishes a problem with the file-payment-consent after the API call, the ASPSP must set the Status of the file-payment-consent resource to Rejected.
+* If the ASPSP establishes a problem with the file-payment-consent after the API call, the ASPSP must set the Status of the file-payment-consent resource to RJCT.
 * The DebtorAccount is **optional** as the PISP may not know the account identification details for the PSU.
 * If the DebtorAccount is specified by the PISP and is invalid for the PSU - then the file-payment-consent will be set to Rejected after PSU authentication.
 * An ASPSP may choose which fields **must** be populated to process a specified FileType, and may reject the request if the fields are not populated.
 These ASPSP specific requirements must be documented.